Adam Kunkel (basketball): College career

 Kunkel expected to redshirt his freshman season at Belmont to put on weight, but instead became a rotation player.
 As a freshman, he averaged 2.3 points in 9.3 minutes per game.
 On November 16, 2019, Kunkel scored a career-high 35 points in a 100–85 win against Boston College in the Gotham Classic.
 As a sophomore, Kunkel averaged 16.5 points, 2.6 assists and 2.8 rebounds per game, shooting 39 percent from three-point from behind the arc.
 He earned First-Team All-Ohio Valley Conference honors.
 Kunkel's increase in his scoring average of 14.2 points per game was the second highest in Division I. Following the season, he entered the transfer portal.
 On July 25, Kunkel committed to Xavier over Arkansas, Creighton and Oklahoma.
 He was granted a waiver for immediate eligibility on December 5.
 Kunkel averaged 7 points and 1.6 assists per game as a junior.

+Professional career

+Astana (2023–2024)

+After going undrafted in the 2023 NBA draft, Kunkel joined Astana of the VTB United League in August 2023.

+Mexico City Capitanes (2024)

+On February 8, 2024, Kunkel joined the Mexico City Capitanes of the NBA G League.
+On March 1, 2024, he was waived by the Capitanes.

+South Bay Lakers (2024)

+On March 13, 2024, Kunkel joined the South Bay Lakers.

+Zunder Palencia (2024–present)

+On July 23, 2024, Kunkel signed with Zunder Palencia of the Primera FEB.